Criteria for Promotion to Tenure

 The tenure review generally follows upon a multi-year process of faculty development.
 Throughout the period leading up to the tenure review, it is important for senior colleagues to monitor the research and educational productivity of junior faculty members, to assess their potential for scholarly leadership, and to offer appropriate guidance regarding career decisions and management.
 However, both mentors and candidates should bear in mind that tenure is not a right but an earned privilege.
 Informal reviews may not accurately predict the outcome of the much more demanding review that accompanies a tenure decision.

 It is the policy of the College of Engineering to offer faculty positions only to candidates for whom tenure is a reasonable expectation.
-The initial hiring decision is based upon judgements of apparent teaching ability, a promising research record, plans for future research, the perceived importance of the field of research, and other factors such as teaching requirements.
-Many factors can alter these judgements during the period before a candidate is considered for tenure.
+The initial hiring decision is based upon judgments of apparent teaching ability, a promising research record and its potential for impact in the academic community and beyond, plans for future research, the perceived importance of the field of research, and other factors such as teaching requirements.
+Many factors can alter these judgments during the period before a candidate is considered for tenure.
 A faculty member may prove to be an uncommitted or ineffective educator.
-The research may have less impact than was anticipated, or the initial promise of a field of research may be unfulfilled by subsequent developments.
+The research may have less impact than was anticipated, construing this broadly to encompass both academic and external communities, or the initial promise of a field of research may be unfulfilled by subsequent developments.
 Technological changes may outmode an area or redirect attention.
 The researcher's work may prove to be extremely narrow, so that it is not representative of the broad promise of the area, or extremely broad but lacking in substance.

 The awarding of tenure represents an institutional commitment by Cornell to faculty members that will often last throughout their professional lifetime.
 It is expected that a candidate for tenure will enhance the performance and reputation of the College of Engineering faculty as outstanding researchers and excellent educators.
 The candidate should also have the potential for leadership as a researcher, educator, and member of the Cornell community.